gvmrtnv/Marketplace/README.md

 # Marketplace
-One of my pet-projects with use of UIKit, Cocoapods abd Firebase.
+One of my pet-projects with use of UIKit, Cocoapods and Firebase.
 This App is a local job Marketplace, which should give people possibility to offer services and find professionals in the area.